Pouja/configuring-esm/docs/blog.md

     format: "esm", // Tells if the output should be in ESM format or in CommonJS
     metafile: true, // If true, it will return a meta file object
     minify: true, // Will eliminate any unreachable statement, shorten all names and remove all whitespaces where possible
-    tsconfig: 'tsconfig.json' // It only reads some properties from the tsconfig, see also TsconfigRaw in main.d.ts of esbuild
+    tsconfig: 'tsconfig.json' // It only reads some properties from the tsconfig, see also TsconfigRaw in main.d.ts of `esbuild`
 }
 ```

 esbuild Has its own transpiler, so that is why only some properties are read from the tsconfig.
-But the exception is when you use a plugin like esbuild-decorator, which does use all the settings from your tsconfig.
+But the exception is when you use a plugin like `esbuild`-decorator, which does use all the settings from your tsconfig.
-So you can not just configure your tsconfig to use CommonJS and then tell esbuild to output in ESM, you will most likely get some runtime errors.
+So you can not just configure your tsconfig to use CommonJS and then tell `esbuild` to output in ESM, you will most likely get some runtime errors.

 The `mainFields` property is quite important.
 Only a few modern libraries now output properly.